 Residents are encouraged to select a research or program evaluation project of their interest.
-All of the innovative LDMH clinical services are evaluated, and residents are supported by CDI's clinical evaluation team to participate in their preferred area of interest.
+All clinical services are evaluated, and residents are supported by CDI's research and evaluation team to participate in their preferred area of interest.
 For example, this has included any or all of the stages of evaluation, including: working with the clinical team to define and operationalize research questions, reviewing the literature, designing an evaluation or study, selecting measures, implementing a study, and analyzing and writing up the results for publication.